unisys12/ftp-foundation/src/vision.md

 __Status Update__
 > We have started the conversation on the subject of our Low Cost/Free spay and neuter program.
-We have spoken with an individual that has experience in Spay & Neuter programs and is willing to help us get this project off the ground.
-We are also in the process of contacting local _(within a 30 mile radius)_ vets that would willing to coordinate with us on performing the operations.
+We have spoken with Danyel Smith,  who has experience in Spay & Neuter programs and is willing to help us get this project off the ground.
+We are also in the process of contacting local vets _(within a 30 mile radius)_ that would willing to coordinate with us on performing the operations.

 ### Training